cosu/ogopogo/README.md

 Features
 --------

-Devices
+###Creating Devices
 The script can create three types of network devices:

-- switches - UML switches to which the other devices connect.
+- switches: UML switches to which the other devices connect.
 All switches are started in -hub mode.
-- hosts - UML instances connected to the switches.
+- hosts: UML instances connected to the switches.
 Useful to test pings, services, etc.
-- sniffers - they dump via tcpump to $UML_HOME all captured traffic.
+- sniffers: they dump via tcpump to $UML_HOME all captured traffic.
 You can connect to multiple network segments as each segment is dumped to a separate file.
-- bridges - using bridge-tools this device bridges two or more ethernet interfaces.
+- bridges: using bridge-tools this device bridges two or more ethernet interfaces.
 One instance supports more than one bridge
-- routers - routers load quagga config files via hostfs and start the quagga routing suite
+- routers: routers load quagga config files via hostfs and start the quagga routing suite

-Drawing
+###Drawing
 As a debug feature one can draw the network topologies resulted from the config files.
 This is done via the map argument : python inr.py map simple.cfg.
 It's automated so the layout could be better but it still gives a good overview of the network